EN / FR / DE / NL / ES / PT

 Most survey and questionnaire providers are quantitative in nature and allow an easy analysis of results.
 With built-in tools, it’s easy to analyze your results without a background in statistics or scientific research.
 Tools like Survey Anyplace are easy to interpret reports and visualizations, meaning that you’ll quickly be moving forward to turn your data into results.
-Built-in analysis also speeds up data gathering.
+A built-in analysis also speeds up data gathering.

 6. Scientific analysis and predictions